THEOplayer/documentation/theoads/how-to-guides/signaling-breaks.md

 # Scheduling breaks

-THEOads is able to insert ad breaks into your content, but it needs placement information for this.
+THEOads can insert ad breaks into your content, but it requires placement information to do so.
+This page will outline the various options for scheduling ad breaks.
-On this page we will go over the multiple break scheduling possibilities.

 ## Using the manifest